wernerdweight/api-auth-go/README.md

 ### With FUP limits:

 By default, FUP limits are disabled.
-If you want to enable FUP limits, you can configure one of the built-in FUP checkers (Path, PathAndMethod), or you can provide your own implementation of `FUPCheckerInterface` (see below).
+If you want to enable FUP limits, you can configure one of the built-in FUP checkers (Path, PathAndMethod, IP, Cookie), or you can provide your own implementation of `FUPCheckerInterface` (see below).
 You then need to enable it in `Client` and/or `User` configuration (see below).

 Please note that for this functionality to work, you also need to enable cache (see above).

 ```go